Spoetzl Brewery: History

 As the brewery gained popularity in the area, the SBA began to look for a trained professional brewmaster.
 They found one in Bavarian-born Kosmos Spoetzl, a onetime soldier who had trained as a brewmaster in his native Germany.
 Part of the package that lured Spoetzl to Shiner was potential ownership of the brewery.
 In 1914, he co-leased it with Oswald Petzold with an option to buy in 1915, which he did, giving the brewery his own name, but continuing to call the product Shiner Beer.
 Spoetzl had attended brewmaster's school and apprenticed for three years in Germany, worked for eight years at the Pyramids Brewery in Cairo, Egypt, and then worked in Canada.
 He had moved to San Antonio in search of a better climate for his health, bringing with him a family recipe for a Bavarian beer made from malted barley and hops.

 During Prohibition, Spoetzl kept the brewery afloat by selling ice and making near beer.
-After Prohibition, only five of the original 13 Texas breweries were still intact.
+13 Texas breweries in total had to close down with Spoetzl being one of a few local breweries that stayed open.
 Following Prohibition, Spoetzl kept things small and simple, never going more than 100 mi for business.

 In the 1970s and 1980s, the brewery's Shiner Premium Beer and Shiner Bock accounted for less than 1% of the Texas beer market.
 In 1983, Spoetzl produced 60000 USbeerbbl of beer; in 1990, only 36000 USbeerbbl.
 Sales improved after Carlos Alvarez of San Antonio acquired the brewery in 1989.
 Production grew to 100000 USbeerbbl in 1994, and over the next 10 years, production nearly tripled.
 The company now has 120 employees.
 As of 2012, it is the fourth-largest craft brewery in the United States.

 Products

-Spoetzl created "Devil Beer" in 1987, sold to fans of the Arizona State Sun Devils.
-The brewery also licensed the Boulder Brewery of Colorado to sell its "Boulder Sport" in the late '80s.
 Spoetzl currently produces 9 Shiner beers year-round and four Shiner seasonal brews per year.